 While there is a lot to like about the Bionaire Premium, the two standout points of this fan are how quiet it is and how easy it is to install.
 Operating at a low-level hum, the sound of this fan quickly disappears into the background, ensuring minimal disruptions while efficiently cooling the space.
 Our testers said, “there are no odd noises to note,” and they appreciated that “the fan operates quietly, even at a maximum speed.”
 As far as installation goes, the Bionaire does not take long to set up.
 Overall, the process scored above average for the fans in our group.

-Even with all these positive aspects, the Bionaire Premium Digital 8.5" Twin does have a few negative quirks.
-It may briefly start in high mode before settling into the desired setting, causing a momentary disturbance.
-The limitation of adjusting light brightness only when the fan is on could inconvenience users who prefer independent setting adjustments.
-Additionally, audible beeps accompanying button presses may be annoying for some users.
+Despite all our praises, the Bionaire Premium Digital 8.5" Twin has a few negative quirks.
+It sometimes starts briefly on its high setting before settling into the desired setting, causing a momentary disturbance.
+You can only adjust the light brightness when the fan is on, and the audible beeps accompanying button presses might annoy some users.
 While the fan adequately circulates air, it may not match the airflow of more powerful full window fans like the Air King 9166F 20" Whole House.
-Despite these shortcomings, the Bionaire Twin remains a commendable choice for efficient cooling from your window pane.
+Nonetheless, the Bionaire Twin remains a commendable choice for efficient cooling from your window pane.

 The Pelonis Silent Turbo is a classic pedestal fan with updated, advanced features that make it useful in a variety of settings.
 This unit has 12 speed options, allowing you to fine-tune your airflow.
 It also remembers your last used settings, avoiding any frustration with resetting the fan every time it is powered on.
 The unit includes a handy remote, a sturdy base, and a 30-minute to 12-hour timer.